LysTech/lys/README.md

 First you need to get an `.mp3` file.
 With youtube, you can just use [an online tool like this one](https://ytmp3.cx/) to get the `mp3`.
 Audible is a little more tricky, instructions a bit below.

+We use (whisper.cpp)[https://github.com/ggml-org/whisper.cpp] to do transcription, please follow their instructions ("Quick Start" section) to clone and make the repo, then download the `ggml-large-v3-turbo.bin` model.

 This is the expected data structure:

 <p align="center">